mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 When a custom Lightning component is added to a Lightning Record Page, the analysis tool may provideinsights and recommendations related to the custom componentto improve page performance.

 # UI Features: App Menu
+## App Menu
+Each app has a horizontal navigation bar to access items and functionality in the app.
+The navigation bar can be customized to include custom colors and branding.
+It can be used to access lightning apps containing lightning components.
+More nav items can be added to the menu and items can be reordered by draggiing the tabs around where you want them.

+Users can rename / remove navigation items except for the ones added by the Admin by default.
+This accomplished in the ```app navigation items edit page```.

+## App Manager
+All apps in an org can be viewed and managed in the App Manager, including the app menu configuration.

 # UI Features: Sandbox & Change Sets